Lumavate-Team/documentation/WIDGETS.rst

  Widgets need to be either a **gzip** or **tar** file in order to be upload to the Lumavate platform.

- For more information about uploading tools to the platform, consult :ref:`Uploading A Tool`.
+ For more information about uploading :ref:`tools <tools>` to the platform, consult :ref:`Uploading A Tool`.

 .. _API Endpoints W: